 Our Carbon Footprint

-Apart from the cost of utilities, one of the serious implications of our energy use is that it results in the emission of greenhouse gases and other pollutants into the atmosphere.
+Apart from the cost of utilities, a serious implication of our energy use is that it results in the emission of greenhouse gasses and other pollutants into the atmosphere.
+A team of students in our Green Campus Enterprise keeps track of our global warming emissions by measuring our total carbon footprint each year.
 In fiscal year 2021, Michigan Tech generated 42,435 Metric tons of carbon dioxide equivalent.
 That is roughly equivalent to the total carbon footprint of 2,700 average individuals in the US, or 10,500 average individuals globally.

 The pie chart below shows the major sources of Michigan Tech’s carbon emissions in fiscal year 2021, the most recent data available.
 Due to travel restrictions stemming from COVID-19, sponsored travel (mostly air travel) and commuting are significantly lower than a typical year.
 It is important to note, however, that even in a typical year, around 75% of our total greenhouse gas emissions stems from powering our campus buildings through purchased electricity and our on campus stationary sources such as our central heating plant and other small boilers.

 *The pie chart includes the renewable energy credits that we purchase through our utility, which reduce the emissions associated with our purchased electricity by nearly 50%.